 Mars is conjunct the South Node and Almuten of the chart as well as the Ascendant, adding considerable strength to the malefics.
 Mars is the Killing Planet.
 The angles are in Fixed Signs lending more power and longevity to the influences.

 Less obvious is Venus in her domicile in Taurus.
 In most cases, this is a good placement for her.
 However, she is exactly conjunct the highly malefic Fixed Star, Algol named by the Chinese as ‘piled up corpses’ and by others as losing one’s head. as in decapitation or madness.
 The deaths were so numerous that the corpses were literally piled up.

 You could say that Venus is a devil in disguise.
 She is in Hayz and Lady of the Year.
 She is also Lord of the two most unfortunate houses, the Twelfth and the Sixth.
 Mercury is in his Fall and disposits Mars and Moon in the Eighth without benefit.
 However, he is in the fruitful sign of Pisces.
 It seems that everything is conspiring to ensure this Plague has all it needs to spread without hindrance.

 The Ascendant is the only candidate for Hyleg.
 Being in a malefic sign and conjunct another, this is dire indeed.
 The humour of the chart is an airy sanguine, warm and wet.
 So what is promised by other elements of the chart has the advantage of the best conditions for the Plague to thrive.
-If it was too hot or cold and dry, it would have been arrested.
+If it were too hot or cold and dry, it would have been arrested.
 The Piscean Mercury is Lord of the Eighth House, brings more wetness that only serves to spread the contagion

 Let’s now consider the Eclipse chart referred to by the astrologers from the Faculty of Medicine.
 The chart is for Paris, France.
 18 March 1345 at 9:38 pm.
 There are some similarities between this and the previous chart.